 Many clubs in Scotland are unincorporated.
 This is a suitable setup for small members’ or amateur clubs with no significant assets, no interest in property and who do not employ staff, enter into contracts or other arrangements involving risk.

-Once incorporated, a club has separate legal personality and members will benefit from limited liability, so any debts, losses, or legal claims associated with the club are the responsibility of the club itself.
-It also means that if someone wants to raise a legal action against the club, it would be raised against the club rather than individuals.
+However, once incorporated, a club has a separate legal personality and members will benefit from limited liability, so any debts, losses, or legal claims associated with the club are the responsibility of the club itself.
+It also means that if someone wants to raise legal action against the club, it would be raised against the club rather than individuals.
 Otherwise, committee members would be personally liable for any decisions made on behalf of the club.
 Would you risk losing your house or savings on the chance something could happen at your club?
 If you’re involved in a sports club committee and your club is unincorporated you may be doing just that.